aksharagyana/miniature-enigma/eventgrid/readme.md

 * **v1.0** — Initial draft covering role definition, PE, DNS, NSG guidance and CLI/Terraform examples.
 * **v1.1** — Added encryption (TLS/at rest), ingress/egress ports, and extended NSG/firewall recommendations.
 * **v1.2** — Clarified that Event Grid at rest encryption uses Microsoft-managed keys only; CMK not supported.
+* **v1.3** — Added synopsis to explain what Event Grid is and how it will be securely provisioned.

 ---